Make your own free website on Tripod.com

 Dunedin, NEW ZEALAND

-Social Volleyball has been going strong for many years here all thanks to the organiser - Bill Turnbull.
+Social Volleyball has been going strong for many years here in Dunedin, all thanks to the organiser - Bill Turnbull.
+Now taken over by Jock Murley.

 Anyone wishing to play a local game - are welcomed.

-Games are played on Mondays, Tuesdays - all year, with a big break over our summer holiday period, which is from
+Games are played on Mondays only now - all year, with a big break over our summer holiday period, which is from

 early December through to late January.